Tunneling Spectroscopy of Two-Dimensional Materials Based on Via Contacts

-For the relatively large-area 0L hBN device shown in Fig.~\ref{fig:nbse2_NIS}\panelb (500$^2$ nm$^2$), the effect of interfacial disorder, within the BTK model, was significant: the spectrum showed negligible bias dependence and thus a complete absence of spectroscopic information.
-Next, we investigate the role of contact area on tunneling spectra and present evidence that coherent tunneling spectra can be recovered by reducing the interfacial contact size.
+For the relatively large-area 0L \textit{h}BN device shown in Fig.~\ref{fig:nbse2_NIS}\panelb ($\approx$ 0.6 \musq), the effect of interfacial disorder, within the BTK model, was significant: the spectrum showed negligible bias dependence and thus a complete absence of spectroscopic information.
+Next, we investigate the role of contact area on tunneling spectra and present evidence that coherent tunneling spectra can be recovered by reducing the interfacial contact size (see Fig.~\ref{suppfig:small_via_dose} for fabrication details).
 Fig.~\ref{fig:areadep}\panela shows tunneling spectra for four 0L \textit{h}BN devices with decreasing tunneling area, including the large-area device from Fig.~\ref{fig:nbse2_NIS}\panelb.
-As we reduce the contact size to $55^2\,\mathrm{nm^2}$, we observe the emergence of distinct quasiparticle peaks and a suppression of conductance for $\left|eV_T\right| < \Delta$.
-Decreasing the contact size even further to $40^2$ and $30^2$ $\mathrm{nm^2}$, the quasiparticle peaks sharpen and the conductance suppression for $\left|eV_T\right| < \Delta$ deepens, indicating that $\Gamma$ decreases as the contact area decreases, down to $< 0.25 \Delta$ for $30^2$ $\mathrm{nm^2}$.
+As we reduce the contact size to $(71 \pm 14)^2 $ nm$^2$, we observe the emergence of distinct quasiparticle peaks and a suppression of conductance for $\left|eV_T\right| < \Delta$.
+Decreasing the contact size even further to $(56 \pm 14)^2 $ nm$^2$ and $(44 \pm 14)^2 $ nm$^2$, the quasiparticle peaks sharpen and the conductance suppression for $\left|eV_T\right| < \Delta$ deepens, indicating that $\Gamma$ decreases as the contact area decreases, down to $< 0.25 \Delta$ for $(44 \pm 14)^2 $ nm$^2$.
 This behavior can be understood in the following way.
 For large-area 0L \textit{h}BN, the tunneling spectra are dominated by interface inhomogeneities when the contact area ($A\sim 1$ \musq) is much greater than the squared mean free path of the Au contacts \cite{gall_electron_2016}, which results in qualitatively different behavior when $a=\sqrt{A} \gg \ell_{mfp}$ and when $a \lessapprox \ell_{mfp}$ (Fig.~\ref{fig:areadep}\panelb).
 This indicates that we have crossed over from a diffusive contact (in the ``thermal'' regime) to a ballistic point contact \cite{daghero_probing_2010}.
 A similar effect is observed for junctions fabricated with 1 layer of \textit{h}BN (see Fig.~\textbf{\ref{suppfig:1L_areadep}} for details).
-For the $L=1$ junctions, as the contact size decreases, the extracted $\Gamma$ values remain approximately constant while the quasiparticle peaks re-emerge, indicating lower disorder at the interface \cite{sacepe_localization_2011}.
+For the $L=1$ junctions, as the contact size decreases, the extracted $\Gamma$ values remain approximately constant while the quasiparticle peaks re-emerge, indicating lower broadening at the interface.
+We note that for small-area via contacts, there were sample-to-sample variations in junction resistance and barrier parameters $Z$ and $\Gamma$, which we suspect originated from uncontrolled variations in the individual fabrication processes.